 Expect slightly less punch on transients (though not as much as “regular” mix bus compression), less control over the peak levels (which can lead to clipping if we're not careful), and greater relative level increases in sparser sections of the song.

-I have a video where I discuss parallel processing in greater detail.
-Check it out here:
+I also have a video where I discuss parallel processing in broader detail that you check out here.

 For more information on compression, check out my article The Complete Guide To Audio Compression & Compressors.